egonw/ops4j/README.md

 A Java client for Open PHACTS
 =============================

-This Java client is an incomplete client to the Open PHACTS 1.4 API.
+This Java client is an incomplete client to the Open PHACTS API.
 The goal is a small client with few dependencies and no Scala in particular.
 Dependencies are JUnit and Apache's HttpClient and Commons IO.

 * License: LGPL v2.1 or later
 * Authors: Egon Willighagen

+This version is compatible with the 1.4, 1.5, and upcoming 2.0 APIs.

 Compiling and Testing
 =====================